The below editorial is an excerpt from our full review.

 By Jonathan Crouch

-We like the CUPRA Formentor.
-But will it be as appealing in e-Hybrid PHEV form?
+We like the improved CUPRA Formentor.
+But will it be as appealing in e-HYBRID PHEV form?
 Jonathan Crouch takes a look.

 The CUPRA performance brand struck out on its own with the Formentor, a lively Spanish take on the mid-sized performance SUV concept.
-This Coupe-Crossover will be a rare sight on our roads - and even rarer in this PHEV e-Hybrid plug-in form, but it deserves serious consideration from anyone prioritising efficiency and wanting something just a little different in this segment.
+This Coupe-Crossover will be a rare sight on our roads - and even rarer in this PHEV e-HYBRID plug-in form, but in this improved form, it deserves serious consideration from anyone prioritising efficiency and wanting something just a little different in this segment.

 To see the full road test text contact us on 0330 0020 227